-3.6.4 Whilst the highway authority would consider a shared surface street layout whether a road is to be adopted or not, this is not the same as providing a road but omitting to include a footway or footways.
-Should the applicant wish to pursue the principle of a shared surface street, the highway authority will require the application to be supported by a Quality Audit ^(a) as outlined in Manual for Streets, Manual for Streets 2: Wider Application of the Principles, Local Transport Note 1/08 and Traffic Advisory Leaflet 5/11 demonstrating that the requirements of non-motorised users have been considered and satisfactorily addressed.
+3.6.4 Whilst the County Council would consider a shared surface street layout whether a road is to be adopted or not. this is not the same as providing a road but omitting a footway or footways.
+Should the applicant wish to pursue the principle of a shared surface street, the County Council will require the application to be supported by a Quality Audit (a) as outlined in Manual for Streets, Manual for Streets 2: Wider Application of the Principles, Local Transport Note 1/08 and Traffic Advisory Leaflet 5/11 demonstrating that the requirements of non-motorised users have been considered and satisfactorily addressed.